Last updated on : 09 Nov, 2025

 Expert Quote:

-“Tomatoes are a rich source of lycopene and vitamin C, both strong antioxidants that play a critical role in reducing oxidative stress and supporting a healthy body.”
+“Tomatoes are a rich source of lycopene and vitamin C, both strong antioxidants that play a critical role in reducing oxidative stress and supporting a healthy body.
+Incorporating them regularly into meals is an easy and effective dietary strategy.”

 Disclaimer